gemerden/statemachine/states/docs/tutorial.md

 ## Statemachine Tutorial

 ---
 _This tutorial covers basic and advanced use of the `statemachine` module.
-All code examples can be found in the "\examples" folder._
+Most code examples can be found in the "\examples" folder._

 ---